Phrenology (album): Critical reception

 In a less enthusiastic review, Uncut magazine said Phrenology shows the Roots' "willingness to push the envelope of their organic jazz-rap" that is unparalleled but sometimes musically pretentious or indulgent, particularly on "Something in the Way of Things" and the coda to "Water".
 AllMusic editor Steve Huey felt it is "a challenging, hugely ambitious opus that's by turns brilliant and bewildering, as it strains to push the very sound of hip-hop into the future."
 He also called it the band's "hardest-hitting" album because they successfully "re-create their concert punch in the studio."
 In his column for The Village Voice, Robert Christgau believed the Roots have finally discovered how to write tuneful and structured music on Phrenology, as they "humanize their formal commitment with injections of singing and guitar".

 At the end of 2002, Phrenology was named one of the year's best albums.
 It was voted the seventh best album of 2002 in The Village Voice's Pazz & Jop, an annual poll of American critics.
 The Rolling Stone Album Guide (2004) later gave it four-and-a-half stars and cited "Water" as a highlight, "that begins with the age-old Bo Diddley beat and ends as an extended musique concrète-style instrumental fantasia".
 Phrenology was included in the 2010 reference book 1001 Albums You Must Hear Before You Die and in Tom Moon's 1000 Recordings to Hear Before You Die (2008).
 Slant Magazine listed the album at number 231 on its "Top 250 Albums of the 2000s" (2010).
-Based on such listings, Acclaimed Music ranks Phrenology as the 19th most acclaimed album of 2002 and the 177th most acclaimed album of the 2000s.